Immiscible two-phase flow in porous media: a statistical mechanics approach: Introduction

 Equations (\ref{eq2}) to (\ref{eq4}) are phenomenological, and the strong assumption that the three central parameters depend only on the saturation makes them easy to criticize.
-Nevertheless, they are completely dominating in any practical applications.
+Nevertheless, they are completely dominating in all practical applications.

 It is the aim of this short review to discuss a recent attempt at constructing a Darcy scale theory for immiscible two-phase flow in porous media that is built on upscaling, i.e.\ connecting the pore-scale physics to the Darcy scale.
 An in-depth review of the upscaling problem may be found in Berg et al.\ \cite{berg2026from}.
 The theory we review here, based on the Jaynes generalization of statistical mechanics \cite{jaynes1957information,jaynes1957informationb}, have appeared in several papers, see \cite{hansen2018relations,hansen2023statistical,hansen2025thermodynamics} for some of the central ones.